Sky (English/Australian band): Roots and prehistory

-First line-up: 1979–1980
+First line-up, Sky and Sky 2: 1979–1980

 The success of Travelling inspired Williams and Flowers to set up Sky, their own long-term cross-genre band.
 The band name Sky was suggested by flautist Pinuccia Rossetti, a member of the Carlos Bonell Ensemble, and a friend of Williams.
 Fry and Monkman were swiftly recruited, with Kevin Peek being the final addition.
 The band began writing and recording instrumental music drawing on their collective experience of classical, light pop, progressive and psychedelic rock, light entertainment and jazz.
 After a protracted search for a record company, Sky signed with the small European label Ariola Records.

 Although Sky was run democratically (with all members contributing music and/or arrangements), the presence of John Williams in the line-up was regarded as the band's biggest selling point and was emphasised in publicity.
 Williams' concurrent solo instrumental hit – "Cavatina – Theme from The Deer Hunter" – also helped to raise the band's profile.
 However, this selling was counterbalanced by some negative reviews from critics accustomed to Williams' classical performances, who remained unimpressed by his new direction with Sky.

 Sky's self-titled debut album (released in 1979) was highly successful in Britain and Australia, quickly reaching gold record status and eventually topping out as a platinum record.
 The album featured versions of Eric Satie's "Gymnopedie No. 1" and Antonio Ruiz-Pipò's "Danza", as well as original compositions by Monkman and Flowers.
-Monkman's 'Cannonball' was a minor hit single, and the keyboard player also contributed the twenty-minute second-side composition "Where Opposites Meet" (intended to combine and display the band's diverse influences).
+Monkman's 'Cannonball' was a minor hit single, and the keyboard player also contributed the twenty-minute second-side composition "Where Opposites Meet" (a piece remembered by Williams as "an absolute masterpiece"), which was intended to combine and display the band's diverse influences.
 The band toured the UK in summer and autumn 1979, particular triumphs being sold-out concerts at the Royal Albert Hall and the Dominion Theatre in London (the latter a five-night sellout).
+In 2024, Williams recalled "we'd really go places.
+We'd play the Apollo venues in London, Glasgow, and Manchester.
+Those were in areas you wouldn't want to find yourself at two o’clock in the morning on your own.
+A lot of the audience were rough and ready, but with hearts of gold."